 Over the last few years, privacy has gotten increasing attention from many communities, from concerned citizens to watchdog groups to the halls of government.
-With several high-profile events in 2018, it looks like we’ll still be talking about privacy for the year to come (and that’s a good thing).
+With several high-profile events in 2018, it looks like we’ll still be talking about privacy this year, and that’s a good thing.

 From Facebook to GDPR, here’s the year in review: